Frequently Asked Questions

 CNAS is a 501(c)3 nonprofit research institution.
 CNAS’ EIN number is 20-8084828.

 Who is your past leadership?

 CNAS’ current CEO is Richard Fontaine.
-The past leaders of CNAS are:
+Past leaders include:

 CEO and Co-Founder: Kurt Campbell (2007–2009)